Vance Monument: Description

-Popular Culture
+Initial reactions

 Two months before the dedication of the Vance Monument, it was already making its way into jokes in the local newspaper.
 On March 7, 1898, the Asheville Daily Citizen wrote, "It is easily apparent that an army of Rest-Easies has its eyes on the steps at the base of the Vance monument as a place of reclining during the summer months.
 It is feared that a number of them will be suffering from crick on the neck if the monument is not completed soon."
 On March 22, the newspaper reported, "A reader of the Citizen suggests that in order to make the steps of the Vance monument as comfortable as possible for the Sons of Rest they ought to be cushioned."

-On March 9, 1898, the newspaper made a political joke that reference the monument: "If the President wishes to retire Secretary Sherman and wants a man for his place that has a backbone as rigid as the Vance monument, there is Richmond Olney."
+On March 9, 1898, the newspaper made a political joke that referenced the monument: "If the President wishes to retire Secretary Sherman and wants a man for his place that has a backbone as rigid as the Vance monument, there is Richmond Olney."

 The Colored Enterprise told a humorous story about the crowds watching the construction of the Vance Monument.
 As the capstone was being raised, Rev. Rice of Rock Hill Baptist Church was talking to one of his Baptist brethren when a pint of corn liquor dropped to the pavement.
-Apparently, the smell caused quite a stir in the crowd, and a great deal of embarrassment for the man.
-Rev. Rice said "he never felt so bad for a man in his life, especially as the man in question "always sits high in the 'amen corner' of the church."
+Apparently, the smell caused quite a stir in the crowd and a great deal of embarrassment for the man.
+Rev. Rice said "he never felt so bad for a man in his life", especially as the man in question "always sits high in the 'amen corner' of the church."
 The paper noted that the corn liquor "was doubtless intended for sprains and bruises".

 W. B. Williamson & Co.
 Furniture and Carpet House ran several advertisements in the Asheville Daily Citizen newspaper saying, "The unveiling of the Vance Monument can scarcely attract more people than the unpacking of the many new patterns of furniture, carpets, mattings, etc."

 In November 1898, the Asheville Daily Citizen joked about the association's low fence around the monument, saying, "The fence can easily be straddled, and the folks who loaf about the square will think it delightful to step over it and make their way to the base of the monument, there to bask in the sun and save coal.
-About the only way to keep the crowd out is to put up a 10' fence, cover the top with spikes and keep a half dozen policemen on the inside."
+About the only way to keep the crowd out is to put up a 10' fence, cover the top with spikes, and keep a half dozen policemen on the inside."